Drill4J/kubernetes-config/README.md

 	- update General/ Site Url to actual value `http://host:port/path`
 	> REMEMBER to include /path configured in ingress (e.g. `/metabase`), otherwise Metabase frontend will try to fetch static resources on root path

+10. Update `DRILL_UI_BASE_URL` in config-map.yml so it would poin to Drill4J UI (`http://localhost/ui` by default)
+	- change the value in config-map.yml
+	- execute `kubectl apply -f config-map.yml`
-10. Update `DRILL_UI_BASE_URL` in config-map.yml to value to Drill UI host and restart `admin` deployment (that is required for admin to provide correct links in metrics reports)
+	- restart `admin` deployment (that is required for admin to provide correct links in metrics reports)

 11. Enable Ingress addon